 Once you’ve seen a few pictures and are convinced the gorgeous white sand and mesmerizing oceans of Curaçao are just what you need in your life, the next step revolves around choosing the best time to go.

-Curaçao has always been a hidden gem, but with new resorts like Sandals Curaçao coming into the mix, this island stands out even more on the radar of couples looking for some island fun mixed with luxury in a destination where the sun is always shining.
+Curaçao has always been a hidden gem, but with resorts like Sandals Curaçao in the mix, this island stands out even more on the radar of couples looking for some island fun mixed with luxury in a destination where the sun is always shining.

 The best time to visit Curaçao is generally between the months of December and mid-April, which is considered peak season.
 You’ll get the most out of your time on this island paradise at this time with most of the events happening, including Curaçao Carnival which culminates with a grand street parade in March.